Interactive District Irrigation Map

 View our interactive map of wells, flow meters, and irrigated tracts in our district.

-All high capacity water wells (those that pump over 50 gpm) within the Little Blue NRD will be required to have an approved flow meter installed and operational by March 2017.
+In May 2014, the Board voted to impose the following rule: All high capacity water wells (those that pump over 50 gpm) within the Little Blue NRD will be required to have an approved flow meter installed and operational by March 2017.
 Flow meters must meet the specifications adopted by the board and also be installed according to manufacturer’s specifications.

 Flowmeters, Installation and Certification